Hubbry Logo

 An example of a simple topological superconductor in one-dimension is the Kitaev chain.

-In 2015, uranium ditelluride (UTe2) was found to behave as a topological superconductor.[2]
+In 2015, uranium ditelluride (UTe2) was found to be a candidate topological superconductor.

 A notable application of topological superconductors is in the realm of topological quantum computing, where Majorana zero modes can be used to implement fault-tolerant quantum gates via braiding operations.
 This approach leverages the non-Abelian statistics of Majorana modes to perform computations that are protected from local sources of decoherence.